-Katie spent five three-week blocks in a specialist scar treatment clinic, Centre Ster, in France.
+Katie spent five three-week blocks in a specialist scar treatment clinic, Centre Ster in France.
 She feels that the non-surgical treatment she received there was a critical contributor to her recovery.
 With time, her scars became soft, supple and pale.
 Her skin grew more flexible and her face began to feel like her own again.
-Gradually her self-confidence and belief started to come back, as she learnt to accept that her burns didn’t have to define her.
+Slowly, her battered self-confidence and self-belief started to come back as she learnt to accept that her burns didn’t have to define her.

-Katie received a combination of simple, cost-efficient treatments proven to be most effective in improving the appearance of burns and scars.
-These included intensive deep tissue massage, one-to-one specially adapted physiotherapy, Endermology (where specialist machines work at softening the skin and making it more malleable), hydrotherapy, high pressure jet therapy, and silicone treatments, alongside the wearing of pressure garments.
+From 9am – 5pm daily, Katie received a combination of simple and cost efficient treatments proven to be most effective in improving the appearance of burns and scars.
+These included intensive deep tissue massage, one-to-one specially adapted physiotherapy exercises, Endermology machines that work at softening the skin and making it more malleable, hydrotherapy and high pressure jet therapy and silicone treatments alongside the wearing of pressure garments.

-Another important part of the rehabilitation for Katie, was being in a supportive environment with people going through a similar experience.
+Another important part of the treatment for Katie was being in a supportive environment shared by people going through a similar experience.
 This was instrumental in showing her that she could beat her scars and it taught her to believe that she could stop them from cocooning her.
-The structure of a daily routine also meant she had a reason to get up in the morning when she felt least capable, which really helped her regain control of her life.
+The structure of a daily routine also meant she had a reason to get up in the morning at a time when she needed it most, which really helped her regain control of her life.

 Being fortunate enough to go to Centre Ster to experience how much more could be done to help not only the physical scarring but the mental and emotional challenges of this trauma, made Katie realise she needed to be involved in making this treatment more widely available for others.